Voonder/Android-boilerplate/README.md

 # Android Boilerplate
 Quickstart for Android project based on [@futurice/android-best-practices](https://github.com/futurice/android-best-practices)

+## Versioning

+All release changes can be viewed on our [changelog](./.github/CHANGELOG.md).

+## Code of Conduct

+Take a moment to read our Code of Conduct.

 ## Contributing

 Code contributions are welcome!
 Please see [Contribution Guidelines](./.github/CONTRIBUTING.md).